christopher5106/christopher5106.github.io/_posts/2015-12-26-file-format-for-computer-vision-annotations.markdown

 ---
 layout: post
-title:  "Image annotations : Which file format and what features for the annotation tool?"
+title:  "Image annotations : which file format and what features for an annotation tool?"
 date:   2015-12-26 08:00:51
 categories: computer vision
 ---